 2. Clean energy!
 Clean energy!
 Clean energy!

 Once climate change has been established as the core environmental problem, the solution can be specified as clean energy: greater efficiencies, the switch to renewables, etc. Typically, this is accompanied by the cheery claim that economic growth can continue.
-Clean energy is obviously beneficial, but it is woefully inadequate to the overshoot problem.
-Solving this unprecedented catastrophe requires a fundamental transformation of the economy that includes, but is not limited to, a less destructive energy system.
+This is the emissions fallacy: the fixation on greenhouse gas emissions while ignoring their existing concentrations, which are now sufficient to cause catastrophic global warming and ocean degradation.

 4. Love those WE-sel words!